 Since 1985, Frank Robben is a continuous driving force behind administrative simplification, process optimization and computerization in the Belgian social, health care and public sector.
 Frank thereby pays particular attention to the implementation of security by design and privacy by design principles.

 Since 1991, Frank is general manager of the Crossroads Bank for Social Security, an institution he conceived and founded.
 The Crossroads Bank for Social Security elaborates the eGovernment strategy within the Belgian social sector, stimulates process optimization, coordinates the implementation of eGovernment projects (such as the social security portal), and organizes secure electronic data exchange between all actors in that sector, companies and citizens.
 The Crossroads Bank for Social Security received a first Belgian eGovernment Champion Award in 2004, a prestigious United Nations Public Service Award for eGovernment in 2006, a European Public Service Award in 2007, a second Belgian eGovernment Champion Award in 2008, a Good Practice Award for Europe by the International Social Security Association (ISSA) in 2019, and was elected Federal Public Service of the Year 2014.

-In consequence of the experience and success in the social sector, in 2000 Frank was asked by the Belgian government to elaborate a federal eGovernment masterplan and to prepare the launch of a new Federal Public Service for Information and Communication Technology (Fedict), transformed in 2017 into the Directorate-General (DG) Digital Transformation.
+In consequence of the experience and success in the social sector, in 2000 Frank was asked by the Belgian government to elaborate a federal eGovernment masterplan and to prepare the launch of a new Federal Public Service for Information and Communication Technology (Fedict), transformed in 2017 into the Directorate-General (DG) Simplification & Digitalisation.
 This DG is responsible for the coordination of eGovernment projects within the Belgian federal administration.
-In that context, Frank developed the concepts of the electronic identity card, of the company register, of the federal service bus and of the federal portal Belgium.be.
-Frank still supports the DG Digital Transformation strategically.
+In that context, Frank developed the concepts of the electronic identity card, of the company register, of the federal service integrator and of the federal portal Belgium.be.

 In 2004, Frank was appointed CEO of Smals, the most important (not-for-profit) ICT-service provider in the Belgian social security sector, and rated Belgian Top Employer 2023 by the Top Employers Institute.